 Parents are 90% responsible for shaping their child’s future.
 Children are responsible for the other 10%.
 That responsibility consists of trusting and obeying their parents.

-The environment you provided for me growing up was full of turmoil, anguish, and pain.
+Growing up, the environment you provided for me was full of turmoil, anguish, and pain.
 The dysfunctional behavior that occurred in our home should never have happened.
 The abuse and neglect should not have been tolerated or occurred in our home.

 You set me up for failure.